-Board of Veterans Appeals
+Board of Veterans' Appeals

 Anyone who is not satisfied with the results of a claim for Veterans benefits (determined by a VA RO, VHA medical center, or other local VA office) should read the How do I Appeal? pamphlet.
 It is intended to explain the steps involved in filing an appeal and to serve as a reference for the terms and abbreviations used in the appeal process.

-VA Appeals Status Tool
+Additional information about the VA Appeals Status Tool